robotframework/robotframework/INSTALL.rst

 Getting source code
 ~~~~~~~~~~~~~~~~~~~

-You typically get the source by downloading a *source distribution* from PyPI_
+You typically get the source code by downloading a *source distribution* from
+PyPI_.
+Starting from Robot Framework 3.1 the source distribution is a zip
+package and with earlier versions it is in tar.gz format.
+Once you have
-as a `.tar.gz` package.
-Once you have downloaded the package, you need to
-extract it somewhere and, as a result, you get a directory named
+downloaded the package, you need to extract it somewhere and, as a result,
-`robotframework-<version>`.
-The directory contains the source code and a
+you get a directory named `robotframework-<version>`.
+The directory contains
-``setup.py`` script needed for installing it.
+the source code and a ``setup.py`` script needed for installing it.

 An alternative approach for getting the source code is cloning project's
 `GitHub repository`_ directly.
 By default you will get the latest code, but